Cultural depictions of Warren G. Harding

 Former US president Warren G. Harding has inspired artistic and cultural works since his presidency.
-The following lists cover various media to include items of historic interest, enduring works of high art, and recent representations in popular culture.
+The following lists cover various media including items of historic interest, enduring works of high art, and recent representations in popular culture.
 The entries represent portrayals that a reader has a reasonable chance of encountering rather than a complete catalog.
 Lesser known works are not included.